tachyons/gitlab.nvim/README.md

    1. Update `PLUGIN_VERSION` in [`lua/gitlab/globals.lua`](lua/gitlab/globals.lua).
    1. Add a new `## vX.Y.Z` header above the previous [CHANGELOG.md](CHANGELOG.md) entry.

-1. After it has been approved, merge the merge request.
+1. After the merge request is approved, merge the merge request.
 1. Create a new signed Git tag off of the `main` branch.

 ## Issues